Diabetes nutrition: Including sweets in your meal plan

 Total carbohydrates are what counts.
 It was once assumed that honey, candy and other sweets would raise your blood sugar level faster and higher than would fruits, vegetables, or "starchy" foods, such as potatoes, pasta or whole-grain bread.
 But this isn't true, as long as the sweets are eaten with a meal and balanced with other foods in your meal plan.

 - But don't overdo empty calories.
 Of course, it's still best to consider sweets as only a small part of your eating.
-Candy, cookies and other sweets have few vitamins and minerals and are often high in fat and calories.
-You'll get more empty calories — calories without essential nutrients — when you eat sweets.
+Candy, cookies, sugar-sweetened beverages and other sweets and food with added sugars have few vitamins and minerals and are often high in fat and calories.
+You'll get more empty calories — calories without essential nutrients — when you eat sweets and food and drinks with added sugars.

 Have your cake and eat it, too